Research

 Read the paper here

-Discovering hyper-mutable tandem repeat loci
+Hyper-mutable tandem repeat loci

 Tandem repeats are repetitive nucleotide motifs that comprise almost 10% of our genomes.
 TRs mutate up to 10,000 times more often than single-nucleotide sites, making them potent engines of mutagenesis.
 We recently used long-read sequencing technologies to find hyper-mutable TR loci, which mutate up to 10 times in a single generation.